Our 2018 garlic is completely sold out. Thank you to our customers for their tremendous support.

 Averages 4-5 very large cloves per bulb.

-Persian Star (pictured above)
+Persian Star (pictured above) SOLD OUT

 Persian Star is a standard Purple Stripe, medium in size and sweet when roasted.
 The clove wrappers have distinctive, long, sharp points that resemble an eight-pointed star, hence the name.